Pages That Need Review

 take raw craime crumbes of white bread the yolkes of 2 eggs & handfull of red rose leaves unsoiled a pennyworth of english saffrom boile it till it be a poultis and apply it hott to the partgrieved

-A Receipt f a cold Take Take a pound of Penante & soft thorn wooll in fire shovell.
+A Receipt fore a cold Take Take a pound of Penante & soft thorn wooll in fire shovell.
 Then putt them into half a pint of Brandy, with a spoonefull of Honey, then putt half an ounce of flower of Brimpstone & half and ounce of Spanish Liquorish then lett it stand twenty four hours & Pivill horne to a jelly, & take of itt morning & Evening

 -